Ned Flanders: Role in The Simpsons

-Ned is very honest and sincere in carrying out the Christian doctrines of charity, kindness, and compassion.
-He is frequently shown doing volunteer work, and is rigorously honest and upright, even going so far as to spend an entire day tracking down a Leftorium customer in order to give him the extra change that he had forgotten to hand over.
+Ned is frequently portrayed as adhering closely to Christian teachings on charity, kindness, and compassion.
+He is shown participating in volunteer work, and places a strong emphasis on honesty.
+In one episode, he spends an entire day tracking down a Leftorium customer in order to return change that he had forgotten to give them.

-In "Homer's Triple Bypass", he donates a kidney and a lung out of the goodness of his heart to whoever needs them first.
+In "Homer's Triple Bypass", he donates a kidney and a lung out of pure generosity to whomever needs them first.
 He also is a good neighbor to the Simpsons, regularly offering his assistance.
 Ned's dogged friendship inspires the loyalty of others; when his Leftorium shop appeared on the verge of bankruptcy shortly after it opened, Homer arranged a bailout with the help of many people in Springfield.
 Despite a meek outward appearance, Ned hides an exceptionally well-toned physique.

 The Simpsons' good neighbor

 In the early years of The Simpsons, Homer Simpson generally loathed Ned, because Ned's family, job, health and self-discipline are of higher quality than he could ever hope to attain himself.
 Homer is often shown "borrowing" (stealing) items from Flanders, such as a weather vane, a camcorder, a diploma, a toothbrush and an air conditioning unit.
 Even the Simpsons' couch came from "the curb outside Flanders' house".

 Homer has since come to have a love-hate relationship with Ned, sometimes being his best friend, partly due to Ned's selfless tolerance of him, and other times treating Ned with complete disregard.
 Homer seems to genuinely care for Ned, despite still expressing and often acting on feelings of loathing.
-Nowadays Homer seems to regard Ned as more of a nuisance.
+Nowadays, Homer seems to regard Ned as more of his best friend.
 An early running joke was that Marge considers Flanders to be a perfect neighbor, and usually sides with him instead of her husband, which always enrages Homer.
 In "Left Behind," Homer succinctly states, "[Flanders] makes me feel so damn guilty!"